+Your incision will be closed with sutures, staples or surgical adhesive.
 Your dressing should remain on and untouched for seven (7) days unless soiled or changed by your healthcare provider.
 Keep your incision and bandage dry.
 You may cover the staples with a dry sterile dressing or you may purchase Tegaderm, which is a waterproof dressing to allow showering.